Characterization of regularity via variational stability of alternating projections sequences: Open Problems and Remarks

-We established the equivalence between regularity and $d$-stability for a pair of closed convex subsets $(A,B)$ of $\H$ provided that $A\cap B$ is nonempty and bounded (or more generally, the best approximation sets $E$ and $F$ are nonempty and bounded).
+\textit{A posteriori}, the fact that $d$-stability does not hold for these instances of Moment Problem is not surprising since the involved lattice cone $B$ has usually an unbounded basis (and the approximation of such cones is often problematic).
+For the time being, it remains unknown if the alternating projection sequences converges in norm for a general moment problem of codimension $k>1$.
+Our results suggest that the variational approach does not seem to be the proper way to investigate the Moment Problem and different techniques related to the lattice structure of the cone are required, especially for higher codimension $k$, see \cite{BattistoniMiglierina}.
+To summarize, we hereby established the equivalence between regularity and $d$-stability for a pair of closed convex subsets $(A,B)$ of $\H$ provided that $A\cap B$ is nonempty and bounded (or more generally, if the best approximation sets $E$ and $F$ are nonempty and bounded).
 Example~5.2 in \cite{DebeMiglStab} shows that regularity does not imply $d$-stability of the pair $(A,B)$ when $A\cap B$ is unbounded, even in a finite-dimensional setting.
-The problem of whether $d$-stability implies or not the regularity of $(A,B)$ remains open.
-Another interesting question is to determine if there exists a weaker regularity condition on $(A,B)$ which is equivalent to the norm convergence of the alternating projection method.
-The convex feasibility problem for more than two closed convex sets is a rich field of research, where the order (and the frequency) on which the alternating projections are taken would potentially lead to different conclusions and unexplored notions of regularity.
+At this point, let us recall from \cite[Theorem~3.7]{BD2022} that the alternating projection sequence $a_n=P_AP_B(a_{n-1})$, $n\geq 1$, is \textit{self-contracted}, that is, for any $N\geq 1$ the finite sequence $\{\|a_i-a_N\|\}_{1\leq i\leq N}$ is decreasing.
+This fact guaranties that the set of accumulation points of the alternate projection sequence $\{a_n\}_{n\geq 1}$ is at most a singleton (in particular, the method converges in finite dimensions, whenever the best approximation sets are nonempty, defining, in addition, a polygonal curve of finite length, see \cite{DDDL2015} \textit{e.g.}).
+The property of self-contractedness is completely lost in case of inexact projections or in case of variational perturbations of the sets, changing the nature of the problem.
+Therefore, an interesting question is to determine whether there exists a weaker regularity condition on $(A,B)$ that is equivalent to the norm convergence of the alternating projection method.
+Another possible direction for further research concerns regularity and $d$-stability for more than two closed convex sets or for different iterative projection algorithms (see \cites{BCC2012, CRW2019} \textit{e.g.}).
+Indeed, the convex feasibility problem for more than two sets is a rich field of research, where the order (and the frequency) on which the alternating projections are taken would potentially lead to different conclusions and unexplored notions of regularity.